Frequently Asked Quesions

 Q: Can Neurofeedback change who I am as a person?

 A: That's a big NO!
 A good analogy to use is - you go to the doctor when you're feeling depressed.
 The doctor does an evaluation, gives you medication, you take the medication and you hopefully feel better; more like yourself again.
-This is how neurofeedback works, it helps decrease your symptoms so you can get back to being the best you can possibly be, except neurofeedback is not a band aid, like medication is.
+This is how neurofeedback works, it helps decrease your symptoms so you can get back to being the best YOU you can possibly be, except neurofeedback is not a band aid, like medication is.
 It changes the way your brain functions, and teaches it to get rid of your symptoms in a more permanent way.